aborn/techme/README.md

+# Techme

-# Nuxt 3 Minimal Starter
+Nuxt 3 & Nuxt Content V2 Example

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.